JGantts/jgantts-website-publisher/README.md

 ## Method

-## API
+## Publisher-TargetWebsite API
-(between this publisher and the published website)

-The API is as follows
+The target website exposes itself as a nodejs module with these exported functions:

+- start(): boolean
+- port(): number
+- heartbeat(): boolean
+- shutdown(): boolean

 ## Environment